dpsugasa/fund_flows/README.md

 # COTR_legacy

 Uses Quandl data for weekly CFTC commitment of traders report.
+Currently using the legacy, not amended methodology.

-Publishes dashboard and graphs to PLOTLY for visualization.
+Publishes dashboard and graphs to PLOTLY (https://plot.ly/#/) for visualization.

 Some functions adapted from https://github.com/rsvp/fecon235.